Get Going Guide (2026)

 Green Lights

-• Explains both settlement and litigation paths
+• .Explains both settlement and litigation paths.

-• Clear plan for the first 30–90 days
+• Has a clear plan for the first 30–90 days.

-• Transparent about fees and staffing
+• Is transparent about fees and staffing.

 Red Flags

-• Promises specific outcomes
+• Promises specific outcomes.

-• Only talks about fighting
+• Only talks about fighting.

-• Cannot explain why they think your case will take X months or cost Y dollars
+• Cannot explain why they think your case will take X months or cost Y dollars.

-• Makes you feel confused, pressured, or small
+• Makes you feel confused, pressured, or small.

 It’s okay to switch once if you must.
 More than twice and it looks like you’re the problem.
 Do it early, never right before trial.